Mohamed-Kaizen/afriwork_bidding_app_backend_challenge/README.md

 ### Real-time Updates

+- [ ] Figure out how to connect it to hapi and how to connect it to tools like hoppscotch
 - [ ] Implement real-time updates for:
     - [ ] New bids on a listing.
     - [ ] Bid updates.